 What do the terms ‘bull’ and ‘bear’ markets mean, how can you spot one, and what does that mean for your investment strategy?
+In this video we explore that the terms bull and bear actually mean.

 Have you ever wondered what the terms bull market and bear market mean?
 These terms relate to the way those animals behave when they attack.
 A bear will start out standing tall on its hind legs then swipe down with a sharp paw.
 Whereas a bull will charge forward, striking upwards with its horns.
 It’s when prices and values are rising strongly.
 Or when they are expected to.
 Investing is about the balance of risk and confidence, after all.